SzymonTurno/sturk/README.md

 # Cantil

-Subroutines for designing portable middleware.
+#### Subroutines for designing portable middleware.

 This library implements publish-subscribe pattern with polymorphic API for message construction.

-NOTE: this is "work in progress" library.
+Note: this is "work in progress" library.

 ## 1. Build
 ```sh